BioArchLinux/Packages/README.md

 ### Docker
 You can use [docker](https://hub.docker.com/r/bioarchlinux/bioarchlinux) to use our repo, see [here](https://github.com/BioArchLinux/docker)

+### ISO
+You can use ISO image via virtual machine software to use our repo, see [here](https://github.com/BioArchLinux/iso)

 ## Citation

 > Zhang G. Hu Y. Drobot V. Staal J. Yi Y. Elliot MG.
 2022.
 BioArchLinux: bioinformatics community with Arch Linux.
 F1000Research 11: 809. https://doi.org/10.7490/f1000research.1119039.1